 What is a British treacle tart?

-A treacle tart is an old-fashioned much-loved British dessert that features a shortcrust pastry crust packed with a simple filling of golden syrup [light treacle], fresh breadcrumbs and fresh lemon zest and juice.
-Many fancier modern recipes also include cream and eggs within the treacle tart filling, but these ingredients are really not necessary.
+A treacle tart is an old-fashioned, family-favourite British dessert that features a shortcrust pastry crust packed with a simple filling of golden syrup, fresh breadcrumbs, and lemon zest and juice.
+Many modern, fancier recipes also include cream and eggs in the treacle tart filling, but these ingredients are not necessary.

-Once the filling is added the tart is baked until the pastry is golden and the syrupy mixture bubbling.
+Once the filling is added to the pastry shell, the tart is baked until golden and the syrupy filling is nicely bubbling.
 Treacle tarts can be enjoyed warm or cold.

-Another possible reason for the treacle tarts name is that golden syrup was also once known as light treacle, so this may also be the reason for it being called a treacle tart despite no black treacle used in modern recipes.
+Another possible reason for the name "treacle tart" is that golden syrup was once known as light treacle, which may also explain why it is called a treacle tart despite no black treacle being used in modern recipes.

 Interestingly, England cockney [east end of London] slang for treacle tart is sweetheart obviously due to this desserts sweetness.
 Even more curiously, an old meaning of the word treacle was actually 'poison antidote'!